folio-org/docs/content/en/docs/Getting started/Installation/singleserverwithcontainers.md

 Zookeper

-In sum, these are 11 containers without backend modules (if one doesn't count Edge modules as backend modules).
+In sum, these are 6 containers without backend modules.

-Also subtract the header line (of "docker ps"), and you will arrive at 77 - 12 = 65 containers with backend modules (the figure of the first "wc").
+Also subtract the header line (of "docker ps"), and you will arrive at 72 - 7 = 65 containers with backend modules (the figure of the first "wc").

 C'EST FINI !